-The component stars of Epsilon1 are of magnitudes 5.15 and 6.10 and are currently separated by 2.3 arc seconds at a position angle of 347 degrees.
-The two stars of Epsilon2 are fractionally further apart at 2.4 arc seconds, with magnitudes of 5.25 and 5.38.
+The component stars of Epsilon1 are of magnitudes +5.15 and +6.10, separated by 2.3 arc seconds at a position angle of 347 degrees.
+The two stars of Epsilon2 are fractionally further apart at 2.4 arc seconds with magnitudes of +5.25 and +5.38.
 The current position angle of these stars is 79 degrees.
-All four stars are gravitationally bound and it is estimated that the two components of Epsilon1 take 1200 years to complete one orbit compared to 585 years for the stars of Epsilon2.
-The two pairs themselves are separated by 0.16 light-years, but at such a distance they would take thousands of years to orbit.
+All four stars are gravitationally bound and it's estimated that the two components of Epsilon1 take 1,200 years to complete one orbit, compared to 585 years for the stars of Epsilon2.
+The two pairs themselves are separated by 0.16 light-years, but at such a distance they take thousands of years to orbit each other.

 The Epsilon Lyrae system is located 162 light-years from Earth.
-An observer at one pair would see the other pair shining with the light of a quarter Moon, less than a degree away from each other.
-In 1985, a fifth component of the system orbiting one of the Epsilon2 pair was detected by speckle interferometry.
-In addition, they're maybe a number of other nearby stars that are also members.
+An observer at one pair of the stars would see the other pair shining with the light of a quarter Moon, less than a degree apart.
+In 1985, a fifth component of the system orbiting one of the Epsilon2 stars was detected by speckle interferometry.
+In addition, there are some other nearby stars that may also be members.